 LUCY ROSATO UNDERGRADUATE SCHOLARSHIP IN SCIENCE AND ENGINEERING

-To honour the memory of Lucy Rosato (1953-2011), a distinguished Canadian hydrometallurgist and business leader, the Hydrometallurgy Section, has established a one-year scholarship of $5,000 for a female 3rd or 4th year undergraduate student enrolled full-time in any science and/or engineering program at a Canadian university, who intends to work in the field of hydrometallurgy, mining or environment.
+In memory of Lucy Rosato and as a tribute to her significant contributions, the Hydrometallurgy Section has established a one-year scholarship of $5,000 for a female 3rd or 4th year undergraduate student enrolled full-time in any science and/or engineering program at a Canadian university, who intends to work in the field of hydrometallurgy, mining, or environment.

 We encourage you to apply for this scholarship if you are a female who has: